 These are a few of my goals that I try to achieve every day with every student.

-I encourage both parents and students to email me at email@example.com when questions arise, a student needs help with an assignment, or parents simply want to touch base and discuss their student’s progress.
+I encourage both parents and students to email me at firstname.lastname@example.org when questions arise, a student needs help with an assignment, or parents simply want to touch base and discuss their student’s progress.
+When sending emails, remember that I am not allowed to send grade information.
 If you send an email during the day, I will get back to you after school.
 If you email me after 5pm I will respond as soon as I hear my alert on my phone.
 At home, my phone is next to me up until about 11pm.
 If I need to be aware of anything concerning your student, do not hesitate to contact me.
 I encourage all parents to write down their student’s login password for Moodle.
 Moodle is where you can find assignments, upcoming events, videos, PowerPoints, typed notes and much more information that the students will use on a daily basis.
 Remember, the Moodle password must be changed every month so set reminders so that you will not be locked out.
-I look forward to working with you during the 2017-2018 school year.
+I look forward to working with you during the 2018-2019 school year.